blankenberg/anvio.org/help/stable/programs/anvi-estimate-genome-completeness/index.md

 or run <span class="artifact-n">[anvi-show-collections-and-bins](/software/anvio/help/7.1/programs/anvi-show-collections-and-bins)</span> for a more comprehensive overview.

-If you're looking for a more comprehensive overview of your entire collection and its contents, the completition and redunduncy statistics for your bins are also included when you run <span class="artifact-n">[anvi-summarize](/software/anvio/help/7.1/programs/anvi-summarize)</span>.
+If you're looking for a more comprehensive overview of your entire collection and its contents, the completion and redundancy statistics for your bins are also included when you run <span class="artifact-n">[anvi-summarize](/software/anvio/help/7.1/programs/anvi-summarize)</span>.

 {:.notice}